polyswarm/microengine-webhooks-py/README.md

 * `bounty` events should have a fast response, where the scanning is done asynchronously.
 * `ping` events must respond with a 2XX status.
-* Assertions must be sent as an HTTP POST request to `bounty.response_url`.
+* ScanResponses must be sent as an HTTP POST request to `bounty.response_url`.
 * All Requests to and from PolySwarm are json format.
-* Assertions must match the format below.
+* ScanResponses must match the format below.

 ```json
 {